STAY PREPARED!

 To report a county-owned street that needs clearing in Suffolk County, you can visit the Suffolk County 311 website and complete the forms under the Highway Conditions section.
 This ensures that your request is directed to the appropriate department for action.

-Nassau County’s Temporary Warming Spaces are available for anyone who needs to warm-up on days of extreme temperatures.
-The below spaces will be activated when the wind chill is at 32 degrees or below for two consecutive hours or more.
+Nassau County’s Temporary Cooling Spaces are available for anyone who needs to cool-down on days of extreme temperatures.
+The below spaces will be activated during extreme heat events.

 • Mitchel Field Administration Building – 1 Charles Lindbergh Blvd, Uniondale, NY (Open 24/7)